11 Tactics to Optimize Your Website’s User Experience

 5. Keep Animation Simple

 Animations are a trending way to delight web visitors and help them navigate your site.
-However, motion graphics shouldn’t complicate your UX design or overwhelm visitors.
+However, motion graphics shouldn’t complicate your UX design, impact page speed, or overwhelm visitors.

 Use animations with purpose, such as to:

 - Encourage scrolling

 - Increase conversion rates

 Below, we see a page-load GIF used by Aviasales to smooth-out the booking process.